Skip to content

 Key Considerations:

-• Map HubSpot products to accounting system SKUs
+• Product mapping — Map HubSpot products to accounting system SKUs

-• Build exception handling for manual review cases
+• Exception handling — Build manual review cases for edge scenarios

 The Challenge: Marketing runs campaigns across Google Ads, LinkedIn, Meta, and email.
 Sales works leads in HubSpot.
 Nobody can definitively answer: "Which campaigns actually generate revenue?"